Who are the men that pick for scraps amongst the ruins at the end of history?

 To genuinely just see it.

-Obviously in Epping, you have people like you have the Homeland guys who are over there who are involved in bringing some stuff together.
+people like, yeah, you have the Homeland guys who are over there who are involved in bringing some stuff together.

-People just saw that this happened.
+People there just saw that this happened.

-And then that's how I found about it.
+They went down as a livestreamer and then that's how I found about it.

 And then it just, everyone thought, oh, that's a great idea.